What Is Rubberwood, And Is It Suitable For Furniture?

 Its Structure Changes As It Dries Out

 Rubberwood has a high moisture content that makes it twist and warp as it dries out, challenging the curing process.
-This problem makes it impossible to get uncured rubberwood for furniture production, which translates to a high cost of production.
+This problem makes it impossible to get uncured rubberwood for furniture production, which translates to a high cost of production

-The high moisture content makes rubberwood take long time to dry out.
+The high moisture content makes rubberwood take a long time to dry out.
 It can take up to half a year for younger trees to dry entirely and at least one year for the older ones before being used for furniture.

 It Is More Susceptible To Damage.